Case Studies

 It wasn’t just the training that UiPath gave away for free.
 It was also the application itself… with a catch.
 For consumers, it was free.
 For businesses, it was—and is—quite expensive (details in a minute).

-The free-consumer version of UiPath quickly democratized automation, leading to everything from automated contest-entries to bots posting dubious propaganda online… and lots of business-side advocates who clamored for it in their organizations.
+The free-consumer version of UiPath quickly democratized automation, leading to everything from automated contest-entries, to building “cut the line bots” to win rare shoes on Nike.com, to bots posting dubious propaganda online and social media sites during elections… and lots of business-side advocates who clamored for it in their organizations.

 But where was Microsoft all this time?